Handling Images and Icons |

-The following techniques allow you to retrieve and incorporate images and icons for a variety of purposes in your GUI-based applications:
+The following techniques allow you to retrieve and incorporate images and icons for a variety of purposes in your graphical user interface based applications:

 For information on handling images in NOMADS, see PxPlus NOMADS.